Optimizing Data-driven Causal Discovery Using Knowledge-guided Search: Introduction

-To address these challenges in GES, existing causal information can be efficiently used during the discovery process.
-Often in many domains, there exists some prior information about the causal relationships between some of the variables.
-This information may be obtained from multiple sources such as domain experts’ opinion, research articles, randomized control trials (RCTs), systematic reviews, and other domain sources.
-Currently, most of the existing causal discovery approaches are data-driven, rely heavily on the data samples, and do not always consider the available causal knowledge (\cite{domainA_star}).
-However, researchers are now getting interested to augment structure learning with known information about causal edges and study their effectiveness to mitigate various practical challenges of causal discovery solely from observational data (\cite{k-notears}).
-GES may also be benefited when prior knowledge about some of the causal relationships is used in the form of additional constraints \cite{chickering2002optimal}.
-Knowledge constraints may restrict the search space by shifting the focus to a smaller set of potential solutions, thereby, providing a better understanding of the context in which the search is being performed.
-This may lead towards early convergence resulting in a lower computational cost by reducing the search time, as well as the number of search states that need to be explored.
-This eventually lowers the number of score calculations too.
+The healthcare domain is fortunately rich in prior knowledge.
+There is often prior knowledge about the causal connections between some of the variables in various cases.
+Such causal priors may be obtained from multiple sources such as randomized control trials (RCTs), disease registries, EHRs, and systematic reviews.
+Other sources encompass a wide array of established scientific research, clinical expertise, and real-world data.
+There is lack of efficient approaches that integrate causal priors in a comprehensive manner during causal discovery.
+Currently, most of the existing causal discovery approaches are solely data-driven, rely heavily on the data samples, and do not always consider the available causal knowledge (\cite{domainA_star}).
+However, researchers are now getting interested to augment structure learning with known information about causal edges and study their effectiveness to mitigate various practical challenges of causal discovery solely from observational data (\cite{hasan2022kcrl}, \cite{k-notears}).
+To address the challenges in greedy score-based approaches, existing causal information can be efficiently used during the discovery process.
+Knowledge constraints may restrict the algorithmic search space by shifting the focus to a smaller set of potential solutions, thereby, providing a better understanding of the context in which the search is being performed.
+This may lead towards early convergence resulting in a lower computational cost as well as reducing the score computations and number of search states that need to be explored.
+This guided approach not only makes the search process more efficient but also enhances the reliability of new findings by ensuring they support the established causal knowledge.
+It enables a more targeted exploration of causal mechanisms, which can lead to more effective and personalized healthcare solutions.

+To the best of our knowledge, there is no comprehensive study focussing on the application and impact of leveraging the existing causal knowledge in a greedy score-based causal discovery approach.
+Therefore, in this work, we present an approach \textbf{K}nowledge-\textbf{G}uided Causal \textbf{S}tructure Search (KGS), which leverages knowledge constraints in a systematic way and study how these additional constraints may help to guide the search process.
+We consider three types of causal-edge constraints: (i) Directed edges ($\rightarrow$), (ii) Forbidden edges ($\not\to$), and (iii) Undecided edges (--).
+These types of prior information about the causal relationships are often available in healthcare \cite{}.
+Here, \textit{directed} edge and \textit{forbidden} edge refers to the \textit{existence} or \textit{absence} of a causal relationship respectively, and \textit{undecided} edge refers to the presence of a causal relationship whose \textit{direction is unknown}.